mylocalapp-de/MyLocalApp/README.md

   - User data (profile, preferences, temporary status) stored in Supabase.
   - AsyncStorage primarily used for the `hasCompletedOnboarding` flag and active organization ID.
 - **Organization Mode:**
   - Requires a permanent (non-temporary) account to create/join/manage organizations.
+Temporary accounts are blocked with a full-screen notice and cannot create or join organizations.
+  - Subscriptions are per organization: configure a distinct in-app purchase subscription for each organization in App Store Connect (iOS) and Play Console (Android) following the product ID pattern:
+    ```
+    rc_weekly_{organization-slug}
+    ```
+    For example, for organization "Sportverein Musterdorf" use `rc_weekly_sportverein-musterdorf`.
+The app dynamically generates the slug and selects the corresponding subscription package at purchase time.

 ## Technology Stack